stclib/STC/docs/carray_api.md

 # STC [carray](../stc/carray.h): Dynamic 1/2/3 Dimensional Array
 ![Array](pics/array.jpg)

-This is 1D, 2D and 3D arrays, which are allocated from heap in one single contiguous block of memory.
+The **carray** containers provides templates for multidimensional arrays of contiguous data It supports 1-, 2- and 3-dimensional arrays, which are allocated from the heap as a single contiguous block of memory.
-*carray3* may have sub-array "views" of *carray2* and *carray1* etc.

 See the c++ class [boost::multi_array](https://www.boost.org/doc/libs/release/libs/multi_array) for similar functionality.